AMRITHESHVALSAN/LLM-SENTIMENT-ANALYSER/README.md

-# LLM-SENTIMENT-ANALYSER USING GOOGLE GRMINI
+# LLM-SENTIMENT-ANALYSER USING GOOGLE GEMINI

 This is an end to end LLM project based on Google Gemini and Streamlit.
 We are building a system that can analyse the LLM response.
 User asks questions in a natural language and the LLM replies.
 These replies will be analysed and the sentiment of these response will be displayed.